Former Chrysler CEO Lee Iacocca has died at age 94

 In his 32-year career at Ford and then Chrysler, Iacocca helped launch some of Detroit's best-selling and most significant vehicles, including the minivan, the Chrysler K-cars and the Ford Escort.
 He also spoke out against what he considered unfair trade practices by Japanese automakers.

 The son of Italian immigrants, Iacocca reached a level of celebrity matched by few auto moguls.
 During the peak of his popularity in the '80s, he was famous for his TV ads and catchy tagline: "If you can find a better car, buy it!"
-He wrote two best-selling books and was courted as a potential presidential candidate.
+He wrote two best-selling books and was courted as a presidential candidate.

 But he will be best remembered as the blunt-talking, cigar-chomping Chrysler chief who helped engineer a great corporate turnaround.